efrecon/machinery/README.md

 When there is a single path, this path will be used as both the host and the guest path.
 In paths, any occurrence of the name of an environment variable preceded with the `$`-sign will be replaced by the value of that local variable.
+For example, specifying `$HOME` would arrange for the path to your home directory to be available at the same location within the guest machine; handy whenever you want to transfer development files or initiate components.

 At present, share mounting is only supported on virtualbox based machines.
 Shares are declared once within the virtual machine, but they will be mounted as soon as a machine has been brought up using a `mount` command executed in the guest machine at startup.

+#### `images`

+`images` should be a list of images to automatically pull from registries once a virtual machine has been created, initialised and verified.
+This can be handy if you want to make sure images are already present when your machine is being put into action.
+For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.

 ## Comparison to Other Tools